coinevo/documents/en/QRC20-Token-Introduce.md

 ![14  Results](https://user-images.githubusercontent.com/29760787/83461083-d7dc9180-a435-11ea-80f1-f3dbe66de36a.jpg)

 The wallet Transactions page will show the transactions so far.
-First, the wallet received 90.0 QTUM sent from the Testnet faucet.
-Next, the contract create transaction sent the contract bytecode and fees of 1.01414 QTUM.
-Finally, the wallet received a gas refund of 0.623456 QTUM.
+First, the wallet received 90.0 EVO sent from the Testnet faucet.
+Next, the contract create transaction sent the contract bytecode and fees of 1.01414 EVO.
+Finally, the wallet received a gas refund of 0.623456 EVO.
 Gas refunds are sent in the coinstake transaction, so they are show as "mined" in the wallet and must mature for 500 blocks before they can be used.

 ![15  Transactions](https://user-images.githubusercontent.com/29760787/83461085-da3eeb80-a435-11ea-8259-e1a6165cd22b.jpg)

-You can also see the contract create transaction on [testnet.qtum.info](https://testnet.qtum.info/tx/0db7a5f38c1959d473405165bf842dcf726c9b79615b0b294514cb44e53fb801)
+You can also see the contract create transaction on [testnet.coinevo.tech](https://testnet.coinevo.tech/tx/0db7a5f38c1959d473405165bf842dcf726c9b79615b0b294514cb44e53fb801)

 ![16  Explorer](https://user-images.githubusercontent.com/29760787/83461088-dca14580-a435-11ea-94c6-f6fd9c3eaf01.jpg)

-The transaction was sent with 2,500,000 gas at price of 0.00000040 QTUM.
-The contract creation used 941,360 gas giving a gas refund of 2,500,000 - 941,360 = 1,558,640 at price of 0.00000040 or 0.623456 QTUM for the refund.
+The transaction was sent with 2,500,000 gas at price of 0.00000040 EVO.
+The contract creation used 941,360 gas giving a gas refund of 2,500,000 - 941,360 = 1,558,640 at price of 0.00000040 or 0.623456 EVO for the refund.

 # Adding Tokens